aislabunimi/door-detection-long-term/README.md

 *
 ## Pose extractor

-The code to extract plausible positions of a mobile robot to acquire the images is in []
+The code to extract plausible positions of a mobile robot to acquire the images is in [positions_extractor](doors_detection_long_term/positions_extractor) package, with some example scripts.

 * The code of the proposed door detector and the baseline [link](https://github.com/micheleantonazzi/master-thesis-robust-door-detector)
 * The proposed simulation environment [link](https://github.com/micheleantonazzi/GibsonEnv.git)